What is EV/EBITDA?

 Using those listed D&A figures, we can add the applicable amount to EBIT to calculate the EBITDA for each company.

 - Company A (Low) → EBITDA = $40m + $10m = $50m

 - Company B (Base) → EBITDA = $40m + $25m = $65m

 - Company C (High) → EBITDA = $40m + $40m = $80m

 Now, we can calculate the EV/EBITDA multiples for each company on an LTM basis.

-So, from our example calculation, we can see just how impactful the non-cash add-back, D&A, can be on the EV/EBITDA valuation multiple of a company.
+From our example calculation, we can see just how impactful the D&A non-cash add-back can be on the EV/EBITDA valuation multiple of a company.

 At the EV/EBIT level, the three companies are all valued at 10.0x, yet the EV/EBITDA multiple shows a different picture.

 EBITDA is a non-GAAP measure, therefore it is imperative to remain consistent in the calculation of EBITDA, as well as be aware of which specific items are being added back.
 Otherwise, the comps-derived valuation is susceptible to being distorted by misleading, discretionary adjustments.